B. E. Taylor Christmas

 B. E. Taylor Christmas is the debut solo album by B. E. Taylor.
 The album was released in 1994, and was the first in a two-album series of Christmas albums by B.E.
+A longtime Christian, B.E. made the album after the overwhelming response to his 1991 rework of "Silent Night", launching his reputation as a holiday performer.